A Place for Mom

 Take our free care quiz

-Families are frequently split on the type of care they want for their parents, says Simasko.
-Without strong emotions influencing them, an elder care attorney can offer an objective opinion to develop a long-term plan.
+Families are frequently split on the type of care they want for their parents, says Patrick Simasko, a Certified Elder Law Attorney (CELA) in Mount Clemens, Michigan.
+Unlike family members who have an emotional connection to their loved ones, an elder law attorney can offer an unbiased opinion to develop an objective long-term plan.

 Let our care assessment guide you